-- “You are able to work” - even when you are clearly unable to work, insurers may claim that you did not meet the definition as stated in your policy – according to their terms.
+- “You are able to work” - even when you are clearly unable to work, insurers may claim that you did not meet the definition of disability as stated in your policy.

 - “You had a preexisting condition” – this is often alleged, even when it is not so or when it is irrelevant to the case at hand.

 - Surveillance – insurance companies may collect photos and videos or interview witnesses in an effort to try to prove you are not disabled.
-They may even look at your Facebook, Instagram, Twitter, LinkedIn or other social media accounts in search of evidence.
+They may even look at your social media accounts in search of evidence.

 - Terminated your policy – sometimes without any justifiable reason.

-- Bad faith insurers – many insurance companies practice fraudulent insurance tactics to avoid paying benefits.
-This is far more common than most policyholders (certificate holders) realize and in fact many big and small insurance companies have been accused of bad faith tactics.
+- Bad faith practices – many insurance companies practice fraudulent insurance tactics to avoid paying benefits.
+This is far more common than most policyholders (certificate holders) realize, and in fact, many insurance companies have been accused of bad faith tactics.

 - Accusations of fraud.